AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

       The above multi-way branch statement provides an easy way to dispatch execution to different parts of code based on the value of the expression.

-173.  ### What are the conventions to be followed for the usage of switch case
+178.  ### What are the conventions to be followed for the usage of switch case

       Below are the list of conventions should be taken care,

       1. The expression can be of type either number or string.
       2. Duplicate values are not allowed for the expression.
       3. The default statement is optional.
 If the expression passed to switch does not match with any case value then the statement within default case will be executed.
       4. The break statement is used inside the switch to terminate a statement sequence.
       5. The break statement is optional.
 But if it is omitted, the execution will continue on into the next case.

-174.  ### What are primitive data types

-      A primitive data type is data that has a primitive value (which has no properties or methods).
-There are 7 types of primitive data types.

-      1. string
-      2. number
-      3. boolean
-      4. null
-      5. undefined
-      6. bigint
-      7. symbol

-175.  ### What are the different ways to access object properties
+179.  ### What are the different ways to access object properties

       There are 3 possible ways for accessing the property of an object.

       1.  **Dot notation:** It uses dot for accessing the properties

       ```javascript
       objectName.property;
       ```

       1.  **Square brackets notation:** It uses square brackets for property access

       ```javascript
       objectName["property"];
       ```

       1.  **Expression notation:** It uses expression in the square brackets

       ```javascript
       objectName[expression];
       ```

-176.  ### What are the function parameter rules
+180.  ### What are the function parameter rules

       JavaScript functions follow below rules for parameters,

       1. The function definitions do not specify data types for parameters.
       2. Do not perform type checking on the passed arguments.
       3. Do not check the number of arguments received. i.e, The below function follows the above rules,

       ```javascript
       function functionName(parameter1, parameter2, parameter3) {